whyhussain07/Twitter-Mindshare/README.md

 python your_script.py
 ```

-4. Enter your username and passcode when prompted (checked against Google Sheets).
+4. Enter your username and passcode when prompted.

 5. The script scrapes project docs, generates posts, and saves results in `/output`.